RotherOSS/doc-otobo-installation/content/backup-restore.rst

 Backup and Restore
 ==================

-OTOBO has built-in scripts for backup and restore.
-Execute the scripts with ``-h`` option for more information.
+OTOBO has built in scripts for backup and restore.
+Execute the scripts with the option ``-h`` for more information.

 Backup
 ------

 .. note::

-   To create a new backup, write permission is needed for ``otobo`` user for the destination directory.
+   To create a new backup, write permission for the destination directory is needed for the user ``otobo``.

 .. code-block:: bash